 Haya is a refugee

-Over the last few years, the Syrian conflict has been the single largest driver of the world’s refugee crisis.
+Over the last few years, the Syrian crisis has been the single largest driver of the global refugee crisis.
 Since violence broke out more than six years ago, over five million Syrians have fled, most to neighboring countries like Lebanon, Turkey, and Jordan.
 Many find themselves living in abandoned buildings or temporary shelters at camps.

 Life as a refugee can also have deep psychological impacts.
 “It got so tense at home that I started pulling out my hair,” says Haya.
 “It was the only thing that calmed me down.”